-56% of LKI's global workforce is female (up from 30% in the last reporting period), including 17 women engaged at the supervisory or higher level (up from 10 in the last reporting period).
+56% of LKIcs global workforce is female (up from 30% in the last reporting period), including 17 women engaged at the supervisory or higher level (up from 10 in the last reporting period).
 In New York the directors of human resources, polished diamonds, marketing and HPHT departments are all female.
 In Japan, the administration, finance and polished diamond departments are headed by females and there are several female supervisors at the Lazare Kaplan Botswana cutting and polishing factory.
-The regional director of LKI's Far East operations is a female based in Hong Kong.
+The regional director of LKIcs Far East operations is a female based in Hong Kong.

-PRINCIPLE 7 BUSINESS SHOULD SUPPORT A PRECAUTIONARY APPROACH TO

-ENVIRONMENTAL CHALLENGES

-PRINCIPLE 8 BUSINESS SHOULD UNDERTAKE INITIATIVES TO PROMOTE GREATER

-ENVIRONMENTAL RESPONSIBILITY

-PRINCIPLE 9 BUSINESS SHOULD ENCOURAGE THE DEVELOPMENT AND DIFFUSION OF

-ENVIRONMENTALLY FRIENDLY TECHNOLOGIES
+PRINCIPLE 7 BUSINESS SHOULD SUPPORT A PRECAUTIONARY APPROACH TO ENVIRONMENTAL CHALLENGES PRINCIPLE 8 BUSINESS SHOULD UNDERTAKE INITIATIVES TO PROMOTE GREATER PRINCIPLE 9 ENVIRONMENTAL RESPONSIBILITY PRINCIPLE 9 BUSINESS SHOULD ENCOURAGE THE DEVELOPMENT AND DIFFUSION OF ENVIRONMENTALLY FRIENDLY TECHNOLOGIES

+Our Commitment or Policy